notanoxymoron/indoor-localization-and-navigation/code/README.md

 This project is used study a classification problem using a dataset in the UCI Machine Learning Repository and demonstrate the use of various classification models on the dataset.
 The 3 classification models chosen for this project are K-Nearest Neighbors (K-NN), Support Vector Machines (SVM) and Random Forests (RF).
-As discussed in the report, this project uses 3 iterative versions of the model architecture on which the classifiers are trained.
+As discussed in the [project report](https://github.com/dbrownambi/indoor-localization-and-navigation/blob/master/Project%20Report.pdf) , this project uses 3 iterative versions of the model architecture on which the classifiers are trained.

 #### GETTING STARTED
-This project uses Jupyter notebooks with python 3.6 installed for implementing the model architectures.
+The project uses Jupyter notebooks with python 3.6 installed for implementing the model architectures.

 Supporting libraries are:
 - pandas for data structuring